tessercat/pbx-docs/README.md

 Docs for the PBX project.

-This project brings together
+This project is
-a few stable, high-quality
-open source projects
-with the goal of developing
-a simple,
-secure,
-single-server,
-self-hostable
-WebRTC-enabled
-telecom service.

-It's FreeSWITCH binaries,
+FreeSWITCH binaries,
-a Django configuration server, a FreeSWITCH verto protocol JavaScript client, and Ansible roles to install the service
+a Django configuration and application server, a FreeSWITCH verto protocol JavaScript client, and Ansible roles to install the service